It’s like a postcard in there!

 The preserve is located in Highland Green Village – an active adult retirement community – so if you find yourself driving along the wide streets of a well-manicured neighborhood wondering if you’re in the right place, you’re in the right place.

-Trailhead parking is on Evergreen Circle, just past Junco Drive (the Cathance River Education Alliance has wonderfully detailed directions) and there’s room for several cars.
+Trailhead parking is on Evergreen Circle, just past Junco Drive (the Cathance River Education Alliance has wonderfully detailed directions) and there’s room for a handful of cars (that said, parking can be tight, so carpooling is always encouraged).

 And then there are those trails – about 5.6 miles of easy-to-moderate terrain.
 The connector trails make it easy to craft a snowshoe excursion that’s just as long or short as you’d like.